 Insurance can be complicated for a seasoned investor.
 Getting insurance for a couple of properties is easy enough but when you purchase more than 4- 5 properties, you no longer fit the mold for most insurance companies.
-Suddenly, without ever filing a claim, your rates can sky rocket or your insurance can be cancelled for no reason at all.
+Suddenly, without ever filing a claim, your rates can skyrocket or your insurance can be canceled for no reason at all.

 Follow these 9 tips to make acquiring and maintaining insurance as painless as possible.

-- Never, ever, make a claim, EVER! – Having a landlord’s policy is like having major medical insurance for your house.
+- Do not make claims for a small occurrence – Having a landlord’s policy is like having major medical insurance for your house.
 Every claim you make is counted against you and you should only make a claim for a catastrophic event or complete loss.